32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Ballistic Nylon

 My Review: This intimidating-looking combat Bowie knife is made from high-quality material in terms of blade and hilt construction.
 It features a sawback on the backside of the blade and both smooth and partially serrated edge on the opposite side.
 With an 11.5-inch blade length and a very capable and sturdy grip, this Bowie will strike fear into the very soul of the enemy and while it may or may not be the best fighting knife on the list, it sure might be the most badass look.
-This definitely has the capability and potential to be a lifesaver on the battlefield and has no problem whatsoever inflicting lethal damage in a hand-to-hand combat situation, just like any quality Bowie.

 The blade is constructed of high-strength stainless steel and this particular weapon includes a nylon sheath for safety in transport.